scalameta/scalafmt/docs/installation.md

 ## IntelliJ

+The _Scala_ plugin compatible with recent versions of IntelliJ IDEA has _built-in_ support for Scalafmt (see **Note** below). _DO NOT_ install the deprecated _Scalafmt_ plugin unless you have an older version of Intellij.

-The IntelliJ Scala plugin has built-in support for Scalafmt.
-When opening a project that contains [a `.scalafmt.conf` file](configuration.md), you will be prompted to use it:
+When opening a
+project that contains [a `.scalafmt.conf` file](configuration.md), you will be prompted to use it: